imanel/websocket-eventmachine-client/README.md

 - `[Hash] :headers` - HTTP headers to use in the handshake.
 Example: `{'Cookie' => 'COOKIENAME=Value'}`
 - `[Boolean] :ssl` - Force SSL/TLS regardless of URI scheme or port

+If you wish to connect to a UNIX socket, specify the `:host` option as the full path to the local socket and omit `:port`.

 ## Methods

 Following methods are available for WebSocket::EventMachine::Client object: